vergissberlin/example-opentelemetry/README.md

-# OpenTelementry examples
+# OpenTelemetry examples

 With this examples you can learn how to use OpenTelemetry in your applications.
 We have added examples for different languages and exporters.
 Only checked features are implemented.

 ## Features

-> An easy way ro get all open port is also to run `make ps` in the root of the repository.
+> An easy way ro get all open port is also to run `make ps` in the root of the repository after you have started the services with `make up`.

 ### Emitters (SDKs)